 Science and Global Issues: Biology was thoughtfully and intentionally designed with a framework for equitable learning, and a variety of inclusion strategies are implemented in an effort to engage all student populations.

 Science and Global Issues: Biology is a hands-on, high school science curriculum that prioritizes hands on instruction over screen time.
-Instructional design and unique equipment bring out student ideas and learning through personal, concrete experiences while issue-oriented science helps students see how science is connected to their lives and communities.
+Instructional design and unique equipment bring out student ideas and learning through personal, concrete experiences.
 We believe there is no suitable replacement for hands-on investigation so we’ve created a program that’s organized and manageable for teachers, and engaging and meaningful for students.

 In addition to hardbound print books, instructional materials are also available through the online portal.
 Student navigation through each activity is facilitated by section tabs, and the interactive design allows students to respond directly in their portal.
 The online student portal is also where helpful resources can be found, like LABsent (for students who are absent from a lab), Spanish text, and embedded assessments.